29 Mar, 2024

 1. Surviving Spouse and Minor Children

-The surviving spouse and minor children are considered primary beneficiaries.
-They are presumed financially dependent and are first in line to receive benefits.
+The spouse and minor children of the deceased are considered the primary beneficiaries.
+This group is considered financially dependent, and they are first in line to receive death benefits when a worker dies in a work-related accident.

 2. Financially Dependent Parents

-If there is no surviving spouse or minor child, parents may qualify if they were fully dependent on the worker for financial support.
+If there is no spouse or minor children, the parents of the deceased are next in line, and may qualify for benefits if they were fully financially dependent on the deceased worker.

 3. Other Financial Dependents

-If no primary beneficiaries exist, another family member may qualify by proving they were at least 50% financially dependent on the deceased worker.
+In the event no primary beneficiaries exist, other family members may qualify if they are able to prove they were at least 50% financially dependent on the deceased worker.

 How Much Are Workers’ Compensation Death Benefits in Illinois?